List of universities and higher education institutions in the Paris region: Major Grandes Écoles

 The universités in Paris are the direct or indirect successors of the University of Paris, divided in 1970.

+Collegiate universities, alliances and other institutions

-Collegiate universities
+Collegiate universities in Paris

-There are four collegiate universities (Établissement public à caractère scientifique, culturel et professionnel expérimental, or EPSCPE) in the Paris region:
+There are five collegiate universities (Établissement public à caractère scientifique, culturel et professionnel expérimental, or EPSCPE) in the Paris region:

-Groups and alliances of universities and higher education institutions
+Alliances of universities and higher education institutions in Paris

 There are five groups of universities and higher education institutions in the Paris region - three of them are COMUEs and two of them are alliances:

 Some groups have been terminated, such as Paris Universitas, Paris Centre Universités or UniverSud Paris, and some other are still in discussion.